PROJECTS & SERVICES

 Having been involved in shipbuilding from early childhood at the family shipyard, evolving after completing his bachelor in naval architecture in 1991, Versatile Marine’s founder Michael Bakker led many projects and a number of companies.
 Below find a snapshot of signature ones he was involved with.

-High Density Poly Ethylene is a great material to build hard wearing workboats, patrol boats and landing craft from.
-No issues like marine growth, corrosion or fatigue cracking, and a lifespan of 40+ years is achievable.
+We offer aluminium and polyethylene plate welded constructions, but believe that HDPE is a great material to build hard wearing boats from.
+No issues like marine growth, corrosion, cracking, and a lifespan of 40+ years is achievable.

-On the earlier foundations of development projects for Nautic Africa, Austal Ships and Silver Yachts, Versatile Marine has engaged with the development of a new shipyard in West Africa, as lead marine consultant.
+On the earlier foundations of development projects for Damen Shipyards, Nautic Africa, Austal Ships and Silver Yachts, Versatile Marine was involved with the development of a new shipyard in West Africa.
+An exciting project exemplifying the recognition for our achievements over the last decade growing and maturing shipbuilding capabilities, showcased in the picture.

 After a fulfilling career in sailing, refitting and building of a variety of ships, we decided to change course in March 2018 offering our bespoke services to any prospect clients, such as acquisition support and build supervision, marine surveys and valuations, brokerage, setting up or restructuring of yards, development and building of small craft and other maritime related services.